BAF Shaheen College Dhaka

-BAF Shaheen College Dhaka (Note: বিএএফ শাহীন কলেজ ঢাকা) also known as BAFSD or Dhaka Shaheen is a co-educational Bangladeshi college (grades KG-XII) established and managed by the Bangladesh Air Force, primarily for the children of Air Force personnel.
+BAF Shaheen College Dhaka (Note: বিএএফ শাহীন কলেজ ঢাকা) also known as BAFSD or Dhaka Shaheen is a co-educational Bangladeshi college (grades KG-XII) established and managed by the Bangladesh Air Force, (Note: Multiple references:) primarily for the children of Air Force personnel.
 Civilians' children can also study at the college.

 History

 The institution was established by Pakistan Air Force near Tejgaon Airport, East Pakistan now Birsreshto Shaheed Jahangir Gate, Dhaka Cantonment, Tejgaon, Dhaka, Bangladesh on 1 March 1960 for the children of the Air Force personnel as Shaheen School, an English-medium school.
 Later in 1967, Bengali medium was introduced along with English medium.
 Since the Bangladesh Liberation War in 1971, The Bangladesh Air Force has been running this educational institution.
 Meanwhile, Shaheen School was renamed as "Shaheen High School" and within a few years was recognized by the Dhaka Education Board.
 In the academic year 1977-78 Shaheen High School was renamed "BAF Shaheen College Dhaka" for the purpose of upgrading it to a higher secondary college.
 Degree (pass course) was introduced in the academic year 1990-91 and since then BAF Shaheen College Dhaka continues to function as a degree college.
 However, the degree was abolished from the academic year 2006–07.
 Later, English version curriculum was also introduced.
 In the year 2008, an alumni association was formed, namely the Ex Shaheens' Association Dhaka (ESAD).
 BAF Shaheen School and College gets its name from the Bangladesh Air Force (BAF) and the word "Shaheen", which means "falcon" in Persian and Urdu.
 In the 2024 quota reform movement, a student of this college named Shafiq Uddin Ahmed Ahnaf martyred by the fascist administration, during the protest.